QwenLM/qwen-code-action/examples/workflows/qwen-assistant/README.md

 ### How to Invoke the Qwen Code Workflow

-To use the general Qwen Code workflow, just mention `@qwen-code` in a comment in a GitHub Pull Request or an Issue, followed by your request.
+To use the general Qwen Code workflow, just mention `@qwencoder` in a comment in a GitHub Pull Request or an Issue, followed by your request.
 For example:

 ```
-@qwen-code Please explain what the `main.go` file does.
+@qwencoder Please explain what the `main.go` file does.
 ```

 ```
-@qwen-code Refactor the `calculateTotal` function in `src/utils.js` to improve readability.
+@qwencoder Refactor the `calculateTotal` function in `src/utils.js` to improve readability.
 ```

 ## Interaction Flow